javiergf77/travelplanner/readme.md

-# 🧭 AI Travel Booker - Corporate Edition
+# 🧭 AI Travel Booker - Corporate Edition - Made by the fellowship of the LLM

 **An intelligent corporate travel planning system powered by local AI agents**